 This figure could be higher in reality because some No Further Action cases do involve detentions under the Mental Health Act or informal advice being given when an officer has found something untoward.

-The figures are similar for the Metropolitan Police in London, where in 2017/18 59% of stop and searches resulting in a “positive outcome” were related to drugs offences and 9% were for “weapons, points and blades”.
+The figures are similar for the Metropolitan Police in London.
+In 2017/18 60% of stop and searches resulting in a “positive outcome” were related to drugs offences, 11% to theft, fraud and counterfeit offences, and 9% were for “weapons, points and blades”.